WDHN: History

-WDHN launched August 7, 1970, as the area's second television station and aired an analog signal on UHF channel 18.
-It was owned by Dothan businessman Betts Slingluff, Jr. and a partnership of other local investors.
-Before that time, southeastern Alabama relied on WTVY to carry all three major broadcast networks.
+WDHN came on the air on August 7, 1970, as the area's second television station and first UHF station.
+It aired an analog signal on UHF channel 18.
+The station's launch was unexpectedly delayed by a strike at RCA which postponed delivery of their broadcast antenna by almost three months.
+Most of the staff had already been hired, which caused the station to incur significant financial losses before it even began broadcasting.
+WDHN was founded by Dothan businessman Betts Slingluff Jr. and a partnership of other local investors.
+Before that time, southeastern Alabama relied on WTVY to carry ABC programs on a secondary/delayed basis.
 WTVY was primarily a CBS affiliate, so conventional wisdom suggested that WDHN, as the second station in a small, two-station market, should have opted to affiliate with the NBC network rather than with ABC, because ABC was the smallest and weakest network and would not be anywhere near par with CBS and NBC in terms of ratings until later in the decade.
 However, geography played a decisive part in WDHN joining ABC.
-The Alabama side of the Dothan media market received a fairly strong signal from WSFA-TV, Montgomery's NBC station.
-Further, at the time the station started up, no ABC affiliate provided even a grade B signal to the Wiregrass.
-The only nearby ABC programs then were on WJHG-TV in Panama City, Florida, on a part-time basis (that station would move to full-time ABC affiliation by 1972; currently it is an NBC affiliate).
+The Dothan media market received fairly strong signals from NBC stations WSFA in Montgomery and WJHG-TV in Panama City, Florida.
+At the time WDHN signed on, no primary ABC affiliate provided even a grade B signal to the Wiregrass Region.

-In 1979, reflecting an era when small, locally owned stations were losing profitability, Slingluff's group sold WDHN to Hi Ho Television, which also owned WVGA in Valdosta, Georgia.
+WDHN struggled to operate profitably during its early years due to its status as a UHF station and weak over-the-air signal, low network compensation rate, and inferior programming compared to WTVY.
+The station also lost its ABC exclusivity in the Wiregrass area when WJHG-TV switched primary networks from NBC to ABC in 1972 (WJHG switched back to NBC in 1982).
+Consequently in 1979, Slingluff's group sold WDHN to Hi Ho Television, which also owned WVGA in Valdosta, Georgia.
 In 1986, Hi Ho sold WDHN and WVGA to Morris Multimedia.
 In 2003, Nexstar purchased WDHN, along with KARK-TV in Little Rock, Arkansas, from Morris.